This creamy, fragrant Thai coconut curry chicken soup has spinach and rice noodles and everything you want for dinner all in one pot.

 Feel free to add a couple of handfuls of snow peas or shredded carrots or bok choy, or any other vegetables that you like.
 This is a very adaptable recipe.
 Blanch the vegetables for a minute or so in boiling water and then add them to the soup for the last two minutes of cooking time.

 We enjoyed this as a weeknight dinner and then I had it the next day (reheated in the microwave) for lunch.
 What’s great is that rice noodles don’t disintegrate in the soup the way egg noodles or pasta do, so leftovers are top notch.

 Here’s the recipe for Coconut Curry Chicken Soup.
-I hope you have a great day, and please come back and chat with me about this soup if you make it.
-I would love to know your thoughts.
+I hope you have a great day, and please come back to leave a rating and a comment and chat with me about this soup if you make it.
+I would love to know what you think!Print

 - 1 tablespoon olive oil

 - Salt and freshly ground black pepper, to taste